Share this post:

 His personal collection of extraordinary firearms has followed him throughout his life while remaining in excellent condition, a testament to the attention he placed on every single item while under his care.

-While there are plenty of other items from Mr. Selleck’s collection featured in the December Premier Auction, there are also thousands of other, equally unique items available for sale.
+While there are plenty of other items from Mr. Selleck’s collection, there are also thousands of other, equally unique items available for sale.
 Come see for yourself!

 Please login to post a comment.